You may wish to see an introductory page with a map first.

 Small fortress near the harbour: (left) front wall; (right) two primitive reliefs showing chained creatures and having an apotropaic (averting bad luck) significance; similar reliefs can be seen in Tokat (Central Turkey)

-The islet was entirely surrounded by walls, parts of which dated back to the Phoenician period; two castles completed the fortifications; a small one near the harbour and a larger one on the highest point of the islet; the latter was almost entirely redesigned and modernized by the Ottomans, but it did not avoid the seizure of Arwad by the French in 1915; during the French Mandate (1923-43) it was used as a prison for Syrian politicians advocating the independency of their country; currently it houses a small museum.
+The islet was entirely surrounded by walls, parts of which dated back to the Phoenician period; two castles completed the fortifications; a small one near the harbour and a larger one on the highest point of the islet; the latter was almost entirely redesigned and modernized by the Ottomans, but it did not avoid the seizure of Arwad by the French in 1915; during the French Mandate (1923-1943) it was used as a prison for Syrian politicians advocating the independency of their country.

 The Knights Templars' hopes for a new crusade faded away when in February 1300 Pope Boniface VIII called the First Jubilee Year by which pilgrimages to Rome replaced those to the Holy Land.
 Arwad fell in 1302 and the majority of the knights were killed in the fight; a few of them were taken prisoner to Cairo where they waited in vain to be ransomed.